 - Sometimes there’s not enough of a compelling reason

 Need help evaluating these pros and cons and how they relate to your specific business?
-We’ll be digging deeper into this topic in our upcoming webinar on *Wednesday, September 11, 2019 2:00-2:45 pm EDT called “The Pros and Cons in Your Journey to the Cloud: Mapping the Criteria That Will Make Business Users and IT Happy.”
+Check out this Webinar On-Demand, “The Pros and Cons in Your Journey to the Cloud: Mapping the Criteria That Will Make Business Users and IT Happy.”

-Featured presenters Peggy Winton from AIIM and Jon Schupp, VP of Cloud Services at OpenText, will explore important factors to consider in when implementing Content Services in the cloud.
+Featured presenters Peggy Winton from AIIM and Jon Schupp, VP of Cloud Services at OpenText explore important factors to consider in when implementing Content Services in the cloud.

 About Kevin Craine